TWUOnline/LDRS663/_pages/unit-1-topic-2.md

 However, now that modern communication infrastructure has developed to the point that media-rich, synchronous, two-way communication is almost free, opportunities for distance learning environments to include high levels of student-student and student-teacher interaction are much more feasible.

-One problem remains, though, and that is that student-faculty interaction is a scarce commodity.
+One problem remains, though, and that is that student-teacher interaction is a scarce commodity.
 It is costly to hire enough faculty to enable one-on-one or small-group interaction between students and faculty.
-The distance educator's response to this challenge is to front-load the faculty input (high-level disciplinary expertise, or, cognitive presence) into the course materials and to de-couple 'interaction' from both time and place.
+The distance educator's response to this challenge is to front-load the faculty input (high-level disciplinary expertise or cognitive presence) into the course materials and to de-couple 'interaction' from both time and place.

 In an asynchronous, text-based environment, students and teachers do not need to be present in the same place at the same time in order to enjoy rich interactions.